XavierHarkonnen/DocMark/doc/DocMark_Regex_Lexing.md

 The `ROOT` token is the base of the document.
 Before the recursive lexing takes place, the entire document is be assigned as the data field of the `ROOT` token.
 Recursive lexing starts at the `ROOT` token, and ends when the `ROOT` token has been marked as `RAW`.

+Allowed Internal Tokens:
+- All except Table Cells and Delimiters

 ### Raw Tokens

 Tokens that are `RAW` do not contain any data that can be further lexed or otherwise manipulated.